ambonvik/cimba/README.md

 But do read the [LICENSE](LICENSE).
 We do not give any warranties here.

-### Object oriented?
+### Object-oriented?
 In C17 and assembly?
 Why not just use C++?
 Long story made short: C++ exception handling is not very friendly to the stackful coroutines we need in Cimba.
 C++ coroutines are something entirely different.

-Also, C++ has become a very large and feature-rich language, where it will be hard to ensure compatibility with every possible combination of features.
+C++ has also become a very large and feature-rich language, where it will be hard to ensure compatibility with every possible combination of features.

 Hence (like the Linux kernel), we chose the simpler platform for speed, clarity, and reliability.
+If you need to call Cimba from some other language, the C calling convention is well-known and well-documented.

 ### Version 3.0.0, you say.
 Why haven't I heard about Cimba before?
 Because we did not make it public before.
 The first ideas that eventually became